 § 180.700 When may the suspending official issue a suspension?

 Suspension is a serious action.
-Using the procedures of this subpart and subpart F of this part, the suspending official may impose suspension only when that official determines that—
+Using the procedures of this subpart and subpart F of this part, the suspending official may impose suspension only when that official determines that:

 (a) There exists an indictment for, or other adequate evidence to suspect, an offense listed under § 180.800(a), or